viniciusm2001/dl-from-yt/readme.md

 Basically it is the string that will separate the date "components".

-Example: a date with the "index" equal to ["YYYY", "MM", "DD"] and a "separator" equal to "_", will result in the date "YYYY_MM_DD".
+Example: with a "index" equal to ["YYYY", "MM", "DD"] and a "separator" equal to "_", the resulting date will be in the format "YYYY_MM_DD".

 ##### Title separator